This webpage contains links to "how to" documents about using Arduinos.

 how to do it.

 The code also provides an example of how to read a string of characters representing numerical values typed in the COM port window (for this project, integers for the year, month, day, hour, minute, and second) and then split that character string into an array of integers.
 The same basic procedure will also work for floating point numbers.
-As a bonus, the lower image shows a different calculation implemented in Excel, based on python code provided by ChatGPT, to which you could add code for including minutes and seconds.
+The document alsoo contains a calculation implemented in Excel, provided by ChatGPT.
 In Excel, the int() function truncates a floating point number, rather than rounding it – acting like a "floor" function. |

 |